 2. The return on investment from social media campaigns

-If you’re asking your CMO for budget, you need to show that the money already invested has generated income.
+If you’re asking for budget, you need to show that the money already invested has generated income.
 Compared to other forms of marketing, social is a cost-effective way to generate sales and leads.

 How to prove social media ROI: